afit/wlan10/README.md

 # wlan10

-Wi-fi network manager for Windows 10.
-Bringing back the functionality Microsoft removed, and more.

-If I helped you, please say thanks! (how you can do this is below)
+wlan10 is a Wi-Fi network manager for Windows.
+It allows users to set the preferred connection order of Wi-Fi networks, so that your computer will always connect to the Wi-Fi you prefer when multiple networks are available.

+This functionality was available in older versions of Windows, but was removed in Windows 10. wlan10 exists to fill this gap, without the need for users to hack around with the command-line `netsh` commands.

 ## Requirements

-* Windows 10 or 8.1 (may also work on 8, 7)
+* Windows 10 or 8.1
-* .NET 4 or higher
+* .NET 4 or newer
-* Wireless networks
+* A PC with Wi-Fi support

 ## Usage

-Open the app.
-Some wifi networks should show up in the list.

-> **If no wifi networks show up, you need to connect to some wireless networks first!**
-> Setting up a wireless network through the >app is not supported.
+1. Download wlan10 from [releases](https://github.com/afit/wlan10/releases) and run it.
+2. wlan10 will show a list of networks that your computer is configured to automatically connect to.

+    wlan10 can't add Wi-Fi networks to your list: you should add new networks by connecting to them through Windows as usual.

-Drag and drop the networks to change the order to your liking.
-Hit the save button to store this new order.
-Windows should now prefer the networks which you put on top, selecting the highest positioned available network.
-Setting autoconnect and autoswitching (read more about autoswitching below) doesn't require saving.
+3. Drag and drop networks to change the preferred connection order to your liking, and click `Save` to store this new order.

+    Windows will now prefer the networks which you put on top, selecting the highest positioned available network.

-The tool is only required for setup, and can be removed once everything is configured.
-See [the blog for more](http://blog.bertware.net/2016/07/set-windows-network-priority-wlan10/).
+    Setting autoconnect and autoswitching doesn't require saving.

+wlan10 is only required for configuring preferred network connect order: it does not need to remain running in the background, and can even be deleted after use.

 > **Note:** What is autoswitching?
 >